LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

     - Option 1: use con use the metrics.properties
     - Option 2: use Spark configuration parameters of the form `--conf spark.metrics.conf.<property_name>=value`

-  - Example of using metrics.proerties file:
+  - Examples of using metrics.properties file:
   - Note: when using metrics.properties you need to set`--conf spark.metrics.conf`.
 The file
   metrics.properties need to be visible to all the executors as well as the driver.
-Example for yarn:
+  In the case of YARN:
+    - option 1 edit the file in SPARK_CONF_DIR, it will be used by the driver and properly shipped to the executors (and picked up there)
+    - option 2: put the file in a shared directory and set -conf spark.metrics.conf to the path
+    - option 3: copy metrics.properties in local directory in the driver +
-    - copy the file to the current directory and use the --files option to distribute it to the YARN containers:
+    use --files option to distribute it to the
+    YARN containers root.
+Set --conf spark.metrics.conf to a relative path, it will work both for driver and executor
      `--files metrics.properties --conf spark.metrics.conf=metrics.properties`

   ```
   metrics.properties file content for using a graphite sink: